napari/docs/docs/howtos/extending/magicgui.md

 viewer.window.add_dock_widget(my_widg)
 ```

-As above to turn this into a [plugin widget contribution](widgets-contribution-guide),
+As above, to turn this into a [plugin widget contribution](widgets-contribution-guide),
 simply provide the class definition and add to the plugin manifest.